nondon1/Python-Code-of-Pulse-Echo-project/README.md

 •	Improved accuracy through systematic correlation analysis.
 •	Obtained valuable insights into the acoustic properties of the material under examination.
 •	Results contribute to a better understanding of the velocity and attenuation coefficient of the acoustic wave.
-Using attenuation and velocity, we ncan relate engineering damping and quality factor of any composite alloy.
+Using attenuation and velocity, we ncan relate engineering damping and quality factor of composite alloy.